Introduction

 Cargo installation

-If your system has the Rust programming language tools such as cargo.
-Cargo can be used to fetch the source and build a binary on your machine placing it in location accessible by your path environment variable.
+If your system has the Rust programming language tools such as cargo installed, cargo can be used to fetch the source and build a binary on your machine, placing it in location accessible by your path environment variable.
 First, ensure that the Rust programming language tool is installed by running the following:

 cargo --version

 You should see the version of cargo installed on your system printed out.
-If you get an error or nothing, please get the Rust tooling if this is your perferred path from the Rust Website.
+If you get an error or nothing, please get the Rust tooling from the Rust Website if you want to build from source.

 Once you have cargo and rustc on your system, you can fetch the sources and build with the following command: